-All items in the financial statements exclude GST, with the exception of receivables and payables, which include GST.
+All items in the financial statements are exclusive of GST, with the exception of receivables and payables, which are stated as GST inclusive.

 (n) Overhead allocation and internal transactions

 Greater Wellington allocates overhead from support service functions on a variety of different bases that are largely determined by usage.
 The treasury operation at Greater Wellington is treated as an internal banking activity and any surpluses generated are credited directly to the income statement.